 While the discounts associated with multi-car policy can be particularly desirable, this doesn’t necessarily mean that such a policy will always be cheaper than the alternative.

-You should always make sure that you shop around and check how much it would cost to insure each car individually before you settle on the first multi-car deal you’re offered.
+You should always make sure that you shop around and check how much it would cost to insure each car individually before you settle on the first multi-car deal that you’re offered.

-You should also make sure you pay close attention to the terms of the policy relating to no claims discounts.
-In some cases, if one driver on the policy has an accident, then everyone else’s no claims discount will be reset and obviously, no one wants this to happen.
+You should also make sure you pay close attention to the terms of the policy relating to no-claims discounts.
+In some cases, if one driver on the policy has an accident, then everyone else’s no-claims discount will be reset and obviously, no one wants this to happen.

 How will everyone's choice of car affect the cost of a policy?

-Every car built to UK specifications is placed in one of 50 car insurance groups as set out by the official Group Rating Panel.
+Every car built to UK specifications is placed in one of the 50 insurance groups as set out by the official Group Rating Panel.
 These groups act as a guideline for the cost of the insurance policy, with those in the lowest numbered group costing the least to insure (and vice versa).

 Once you’ve gone through the above and settled on the number of cars you need insured, and agreed an appropriate level of cover, you’ll need to find the best multi-car deal possible given your requirements.